-Many people equate Jay Peak with tremendous backcountry and they're right; the backcountry that surrounds the ski area is some of the best you'll find.
-It's also potentially dangerous.
+Many people equate Jay Peak with tremendous backcountry and they are right; the backcountry that surrounds the ski area is some of the best you will find.
+It is also potentially dangerous.
 Know before you go.
 Be smart.
-Note: when we talk backcountry we mean off property/outside the skiing and riding boundary.
-We usually refer to inbounds woods as glades or woods.
+Note: when we talk backcountry, we mean off property/outside the skiing and riding boundary.
+We usually refer to in-bounds forest as glades or woods.